 This is a guide to library materials that will help students in LAAH 970, Major Artists: The WPA, complete their research assignments.
-If you have questions about this topic please contact Sara MacDonald in the Greenfield Library or Mark Germer in the Music Library.
+If you have questions about this topic please contact Sara MacDonald in the Greenfield Library or the Music Librarian.

 If you are interested in this topic, you may also find the subject guide on Communication to be very helpful.

 The first place to look when beginning research on a topic is in reference material: specialized dictionaries, encyclopedias or handbooks.
 These allow you to check names, dates and places, find additional information, look up unknown terms, and check for the proper spelling of words.
 They are particularly helpful for finding basic background information on a topic, and are often the only place many students may need to look to find answers to their questions.
 They may include bibliographies (lists of additional materials on a topic, usually considered by the author to be the best materials on that topic) that you can use to find other materials.